Gretica/Tracking_Cuban_Physicists/survey.md

 # Survey

-This setion will be dedicated to the survey of Cuban physicists.
+This section will be dedicated to the survey of Cuban physicists.
 You will soon find the form or link to participate here.